J0e-Quan/odin-recipes/README.md

 # odin-recipes
 This is a simple HTML-only website project based on The Odin Project curriculun.
+(CSS was added after learning it in The Odin Project.)

 It contains:
  - main index page